cord3c/cord3c-project/README.md

 # cord3c-project

+**Here you find W3C DID/VC, REST, HTTP, and monitoring support for R3 Corda!**

 Corda is an open source blockchain/DLT project  with a strong focus on privacy and scalability while addressing the needs of enterprises.
 More information are available in https://github.com/corda/corda/.
 A focus area of Corda are business-to-business transactions in finance and insurance markets.
 However, its model and strong privacy guarantees also make it applicable to a wide range of other markets.
 This project aims add unlocking some of that potential with a number of extensions.
-Primary focus lies on bringing some open standards as defined by RFCs and W3C specifications to Corda to:
+Primary focus lies bringing various RFCs and W3C specifications to Corda with the goal to:

 - avoid the lock-in to any single vendor.
 - gain interoperability across different kinds of devices.